Goldielockz30/saas-blueprint/README.md

 ### 1. Open a WSL Terminal

 In VS Code, open the terminal dropdown and select **"WSL: Ubuntu"**.

+> Open VS Code in WSL Mode (so you can see the project in the sidebar)

+> Press Ctrl+Shift+P → type "WSL: New Window" → select "WSL: Ubuntu"

 Create a folder inside your Linux home directory: